 The following measurements may help you determine if your pan will work with the kit: When measured from the existing Ford cross brace that goes under the oil pan, our bracket sits 2.25″ back from the back side of the cross brace and 1.25″ higher than the top of the brace where it dips down to clear the oil pan.

 CRUSH NUTS: If your car was not originally equipped with power steering, you may need to install the threaded inserts into the bottom of the frame.
-Crush nut p/n 760-02774 is available on our shopping website by clicking here!
-You will need two of them.
+Crush nut p/n 760-02774 is available on our shopping website!
 They install with special crush nut installation tool or they can just be welded in place.